-Social media giant Facebook has hired two more lobbyists to aid the release of its forthcoming Libra stablecoin following regulatory pushback.
+Social media giant Facebook has hired two more lobbyists to aid the release of its forthcoming Libra stablecoin.

 As Bloomberg reported on Sept.
 5, lobbying disclosures filed earlier this week revealed that William Hollier, the president of legislative and regulatory counseling firm Hollier Associates LLC, began lobbying for Facebook on blockchain policy, among other matters, in late August.